DC801/BM-Badge/SD_Card/MAGE/README.md

 > **Alternative method (advanced)**: if you are making pallet variations of the same sprite, and every other aspect (apart from the name and the image) are the same, you might copy the original tileset JSON file and manually change whatever is different between them.

-The relationship between entities, animations, and tiles is somewhat complicated and is better described below, suffice it to say that you'll want entity tilesets (sprite sheets) to be set up a certain way and all other tilesets a different way.
+The relationship between entities, animations, and tiles is somewhat complicated and is better described below, suffice it to say that you'll want character entity tilesets (sprite sheets) to be set up a certain way and all other tilesets a different way.

 The relationship between entities, animations, and tiles is somewhat complicated and is better described below, suffice it to say that you'll want entity tilesets (sprite sheets) to be set up a certain way and all other tilesets a different way.

 ### Entity JSON Files

-For character entities, all tiles within an entity tileset must have the "type" property set to its `entity_type` name.
+For character entities (aka `entity_type`s), all tiles within an entity tileset must have the "type" property set to its `entity_type` name.
 You can find the "type" property in the Properties view (i.e. panel/pane/frame), which you can make visible (if currently invisible) via "View > View and Toolbars > Properties."

-> You can skip this part if you don't need the entity to be a character entity — if you want to leave it as an animation entity, such as a flickering candle or waving grass, it doesn't need to have an `entity_type` at all.
-See the [Entity Types](#entity-types) section for more information.
+> You can skip this part if you don't need the entity to be a character entity — if you want to leave it as an animation entity, such as a flickering candle or waving grass, it doesn't need to have an `entity_type` name at all.
+See the [Three Entity Types](#three-entity-types) section for more information.

 ### Defining Animations